It’s a splendid day to find out about the potential health benefits of lavender.

 6. Treats Acne Problems

-Old research from 1998 showed lavender to enhance hair growth by as much as 44% after a 7-month treatment.
+Research from 1998 showed that lavender could enhance hair growth by as much as 44% after a 7-month treatment.

-A more recent study conducted on mice showed improved hair growth in a 4-week trial.
+A more recent study conducted on mice showed improved hair growth after a 4-week trial.

-Lavender essential oil is also effective to remove lice, lice eggs, and nits.
+Lavender essential oil is also effective for removing lice, lice eggs, and nits.

 There was a study conducted on women in Taiwan that showed lavender aromatherapy helped them improve their sleep quality.

-Put some drops of lavender oil in your palms and rub them on your pillows and your bed for a night of better sleep.
+Put some drops of lavender oil in your hands and rub them on your pillows and bed for a better night’s sleep.

 10. Aids In Relieving Pain

-You can use lavender oil for treating different respiratory problems like asthma, bronchitis, cold, cough, flu, laryngitis, sinus congestion, and tonsilitis.
+You can use lavender oil to treat different respiratory problems like asthma, bronchitis, colds, coughs, flu, laryngitis, sinus congestion, and tonsillitis.

-Lavender has a stimulating effect that can loosen up the phlegm to relieve congestions in your respiratory tract.
+Lavender has a stimulating effect that can loosen up the phlegm and relieve congestion in your respiratory tract.